-Dr. John McCurdy founded North Central Institute in Clarksville, Tennessee in 1988, A privately-owned institution located directly across from Gate 1 of Fort Campbell, Kentucky.
+North Central Institute (NCI) was founded by Dr. John McCurdy in Clarksville, Tennessee in 1988.
+NCI is a privately owned institution located directly across from Gate 1 of Fort Campbell, Kentucky.

-Dr. McCurdy retired from the United States Army after 27 years of service and 2 tours in Vietnam.
+Dr. McCurdy retired from the US Army after 27 years of loyal service to his country including two tours in Vietnam.
 During that time, he earned 2 Distinguished Flying Crosses, 3 Bronze Star Medals, 32 Air Medals, one with Valor device, and many more meritorious recognitions throughout his tour of duty.
-He was a graduate of Embry-Riddle Aeronautical University and earned a Doctorate of Education from Toledo University.
+He earned his Doctorate of Education from Toledo University.